 If you are unsure about the appropriate action to take, please contact firstname.lastname@example.org.

 What about GDPR?

 Data controllers are still required to comply with relevant and appropriate data protection standards and to ensure within reason that they operate within statutory and regulatory boundaries.
 The General Data Protection Regulations (GDPR) allow health and care data to be used as long as one or more of the conditions under Article 6 and Article 9 are met.
-There are conditions under both Articles which can be relied on for the sharing of health and care data – including ‘the care and treatment of patients’ and ‘public health’.
+There are conditions under both articles which can be relied on for the sharing of health and care data.
+This includes the care and treatment of patients, and public health.
 We would expect any organisation to disseminate information within legal requirements set out under GDPR.

 The national data opt-out does not apply to disclosure of confidential patient information if it is being used to protect public health, for example to: